intelie/gitbook-drilling/deprecated/liverig-v3/README.md

 * Allow that channels are normalized without being configured if they match the standard names
 * Display collector sources configuration details on Live web interface
 * Display number of received channels and compression rate for each collector on Live web interface
-* Integration with Intelie's _Poço Web_ to retrieve well project data
+* Integration with INTELIE's _Poço Web_ to retrieve well project data
 * Support for filters in WITSML wildcard configuration
 * Support for WITSML version 1.4.1.1 in server mode on the collector ([more](../../collector/protocols/witsml.md))
 * Support for ignoring invalid SSL certificates in WITSML ([more](../../collector/configuration/liverig.properties.md))